sirisian/ecmascript-types/examples/typechallenges.md

 A draw, and the funniest answer in the repository: nineteen votes and a smiley, because `keyof` already excludes private members and there is nothing to do.
 Worth including precisely because it is a challenge where the language's built-in is right.

 One honest note.
-The harness's class has a `protected num` and expects it excluded, and JavaScript has no `protected`: `#bool` is genuinely private and never appears in reflection, but a field that TypeScript would mark `protected` is just a field, and `keysOf` would return it.
+The harness's class has a `protected num` and expects it excluded, and JavaScript has no `protected`: `#bool` is genuinely private and never appears in reflection, but a field that TypeScript would mark `protected` is just a field, and `keys` would return it.
 The challenge tests an access modifier that exists only in TypeScript's static layer, so the builder above uses `#bool` and answers the same question honestly rather than pretending the third case exists.

 ## 2857 · IsRequiredKey